VonRage/acode-github-setup/README.md

 ## Setup SSH Key

-This is needed to allow interaction between got and GitHub via ssh such as cloning or pushing repos
+This is needed to allow interaction between Git and GitHub via SSH such as cloning or pushing repos

 ### Generate SSH Key